w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 ### Ordered list
 {:.ap}

-In some instances, pages need to be read in a certain sequence, for example if the menu provides access to chapters in prose or steps in a construction manual.
-In the example below, following the order is important to properly build the space ship.
+In instances where pages need to be read in a certain sequence use an ordered list (`<ol>`).
+This is the case, for example, for menus providing access to chapters in prose, or steps in a construction manual.
+Following the order is important to properly build the space ship in the example below:

 {::nomarkdown}
-<%= code_start('','HTML') %>
+<%= code_start('','Ordered List') %>
 {:/}

 ~~~ html